-- The biology of the Luminal A tumor type is consistent with the immunohistochemical and clinical designation. - Luminal A tumors are characterized by expression of ER and/or PR and either negative or low expression of Her2 and the proliferation marker KI67.
+- The molecular classification of the subtype as Luminal A is inconsistent with the immunohistochemical and clinical designation.
+This is not uncommon.
+For example, in the METABRIC cohort, 18% of ER+/PR-/Her2+ samples were classified as Luminal A by PAM50. - Luminal A tumors are characterized by expression of ER and/or PR and either negative or low expression of Her2 and the proliferation marker KI67.
 Luminal A tumors are low grade, have favorable prognosis, and respond well to endocrine therapies such as tamoxifen or aromatase inhibitors.